dustinpfister/blog_posts/_posts/threejs-webgl.md

 <!-- more -->

-## 1 - WebGL in three.js and what to know before hand
+## WebGL in three.js and what to know before hand

 This is a post on feature testing for web gl, and using the software renderer in three js in the event that there is no webGL support at all.
 This is a not a getting started post with three.js, webGL, or javaScript in general.
 So then I assume that you have at least some background with three.js and javaScript.

-### 1.1 - Version numbers matter
+### Version numbers matter

 When writing this post I was using [revision 104 of three.js](https://github.com/mrdoob/three.js/tree/r104), and on top of that I am also using some additional assets in the renderer's folder of the js folder in the examples folder of the three.js repo.
-When it comes to rendering a three js scene with a renderer other than the built in webGL renderer additional assets must be used to provide that additional way of rendering, one note worth example might be the 2d canvas drawing api renderer.
+When it comes to rendering a three js scene with a renderer other than the built in webGL renderer additional assets must be used to provide that additional way of rendering, one note worth example might be the 2d canvas drawing API renderer.

-## 2 - Using the Software Renderer in the event there is no WebGl support
+## 1 - Using the Software Renderer in the event there is no WebGl support

 In this section I will be going over an example that feature tests for the presence of webgl, and in the event that the client does not support web gl use the 2d canvas powered software renderer over the built in webGL renderer.

-### 2.1 - The html
+### 1.1 - The html

 In order to get this demo to work on top of using r104 of three.js the [projector.js](https://github.com/mrdoob/three.js/blob/r104/examples/js/renderers/Projector.js) and [softwareRenderer.js](https://github.com/mrdoob/three.js/blob/r104/examples/js/renderers/SoftwareRenderer.js) files will also need to be loaded in as well.
 Projector.js will need to be loaded after three.js and before softwareRenderer.js as that file depends on projector.js and projector.js depends on three.js